 The BitCurator Consortium engages with educators in the fields of library science, archival studies, digital curation, and digital forensics to promote educational efforts around born-digital curation tools and practices.

-In addition to the training and community engagement offered by the BCC, BitCuratorEdu (a BCC-affiliated grant project) seeks to address some of the gaps in teaching and learning with BitCurator.
-If you are an instructor who would like to share your experience teaching with BitCurator or your instructional needs, please contact hannah.wang@educopia.org.
-Also see the project website to find instructional resources.
+In addition to the training and community engagement offered by engaging as a member of the BCC, the Consortium has taken on special projects in this area.
+For example, BitCuratorEdu (a 2018-2022 BCC-affiliated grant project) sought to address some of the gaps in teaching and learning with BitCurator.
+If you are an instructor who would like to share your experience teaching with BitCurator or your instructional needs, please contact info@bitcuratorconsortium.org.

 BitCuratorEdu Resource Release Webinar